Union of Upper Silesians: After the plebiscite

-In the 20 March 1921 plebiscite, Germany won with 59.6 percent of the vote.
+In the 20 March 1921 plebiscite, Germany won with 59.6 per cent of the vote.
 Ewald Latacz published an appeal: "Upper Silesians!!
 Upper Silesia stay undivided! ...
 Who wants to chop our country to pieces to inherit something from us.
 But we want to live; we Polish- and German-speaking Upper Silesians want to live together in peace and lead our country to prosperity.
 This is possible only when Upper Silesia is undivided.
 We demand a plebiscite on whether Upper Silesia will be divided or not ...
 Korfanty says that he will defend it to his last drop of blood.
 Upper Silesians, we warn you.
 You don't change your homeland in a desert.
 If there is bloodshed, it will not be Upper Silesian blood and not in Upper Silesia.
 Upper Silesians don't resort to terrorist acts; terrorism must be nipped in the bud.
 Upper Silesians, remember that we are a homogeneous, fraternal nation.
 Let's shake hands with ourselves, let's live in a peaceful, free and undivided Upper Silesia ... and celebrate our resurrection as free citizens in the Upper Silesian State".

 On 2 May 1921 the third Polish uprising, a bloody civil war, erupted.
 Leaders of the uprising demanded the "proclamation of a sovereign Silesian state" from Wojciech Korfanty, which he rejected.
 Upper Silesia was divided, which was advantageous for Poland.
 In the weekly Der Bund – Związek appeared in bold type, "Every Upper Silesian is an open or secret member of the Union of Upper Silesians".
 According to the union, in fall 1921 it numbered about 500,000 members.

 In April 1921 Joseph Musiol, Heinrich Skowronek and Wiktor Durynek demanded independence for Upper Silesia, and Adam Napieralski negotiated on behalf of Poland.
 Ewald Latacz met with German Interior Minister Georg Gradnauer and Chancellor Joseph Wirth on 4 September 1921.